 For each lesson, you can click on a video that teaches the concept and goes over it a little bit.
 I found this helpful several times when I got a little confused about what exactly I was doing.

 We really like this – it’s a way to prepare to play the lesson before you actually do for “credit”.

-Occasionally Piano Marvel will host competitions to incentivize students to practice more.
-I haven’t participated in them yet, but some of the prizes have been cool!
+Occasionally Piano Marvel will host competitions (for prizes!) to incentivize students to practice more.
+We have participated in a couple of them, and they really do get you motivated!

 Teaches to Play by Ear

 A big part of Piano Marvel is teaching you to play by ear.
 I love that it incorporates that.

 Obviously, nothing can really replace piano lessons, but these are less expensive than if you were to pay a teacher.